 Switch to a clean burning fuel

-Many businesses are using the new red diesel rules as an opportunity to switch to white HVO, Speedy Flame IHO and GTL.
+Many businesses have used the new red diesel rules as an opportunity to switch to white HVO, Speedy Flame IHO and GTL.

 Discover our sustainable fuel solutions that can help simplify your transition to a cleaner burning fuel.

-Our in-house experts are on hand to help simplify your switch to a non-rebated fuel.
-We can uplift your unusable rebated fuel (minimum quantity 5,000 litres), clean your tank if needed and deliver a fresh supply of HVO, IHO or DERV at competitive rates.
+Our in-house experts have been working hard over the last few years to simplify unable businesses to switch to a non-rebated fuel.
+This has included uplifting your rebated fuel (minimum quantity 5,000 litres), cleaning the affected tanks if needed and delivering a fresh supply of HVO, IHO or DERV at competitive rates.

 Categories approved for use of red diesel after 1 April 2022